-With three universities, four technical colleges, five private colleges and the oldest German film college with an international reputation, the State of Brandenburg has, in addition to its many non-university research institutes, a top-performing science and research structure.
-Together with Berlin, Brandenburg is one of Europe’s regions with the highest concentration of research institutes.
+With three universities, four universities of applied sciences, five private universities and the oldest German film academy with an international reputation as well as the Brandenburg University of Applied Sciences for Finance, the state of Brandenburg, together with the numerous non-university research institutions, has an efficient science and research structure.
+Together with Berlin, Brandenburg is one of the regions with the highest research density in Europe.

-In the capital region there are up to 50,000 scientists at work, of which around 23,000 at universities, colleges and technical colleges.
-The highly specialised institutes for science and research are also available for regional and trans-regional companies as transfer and cooperation partners.
-A more detailed list including the locations of the research institutes is available on the Brandenburg Navigator map under “Science”.
+A total of up to 50,000 scientists work in the capital region, around 23,000 of them at universities, colleges and universities of applied sciences.
+The highly specialised science and research institutions are also available to regional and supraregional companies as transfer and cooperation partners.
+The exact list with locations of the research institutions can be found on the Brandenburg Navigator map under "Science".

 Every large German research association is represented in the State of Brandenburg.
 A detailed overview of the Leibniz Association, Fraunhofer, Helmholtz and Max Planck Society institutes and their research focus points can be found on these sites from the Brandenburg Ministry of Science, Research and Culture (MWFK).

 These are joined by a whole host of other research institutes, such as the Moses Mendelssohn Centre for European-Jewish Studies, the Sorbian Institute and the Einstein Forum.

 The region is particularly renowned for its leading performance in the areas of life sciences, transport technology, natural and engineering sciences, software technology, microsystem and laser technology, and earth sciences.
 The universities and colleges of Brandenburg are also dedicated to intense research.

 The University of Potsdam alone has some 50 joint appointments with research institutes in the field of natural sciences.
 With the Hasso Plattner Institute for Software System Technology, the University of Potsdam boasts an excellent centre for IT systems engineering that acts as a leading example nationwide of public-private-partnership.